ubuntu/snappy-playpen/openjdk-demo/README.md

 ## Current State

-Theme not applied, but everything else works.
+If you choose "GTK+ theme", the old one is applied, but everything else works.